matiasbattocchia/lazy-priority-queue/README.md

 Finally, there are these additional instance methods: `delete(element)`, `size` and `empty?`.

-### Considerations

-Lazy priority queue relies internally on a Hash to relate enqueued elements and heap nodes.
-If an element is mutated after being pushed into the queue, the queue will no be able to recognize it afterwards.
-This is because Hash use the object's hash function to identify it;
-if the object changes, its hash value too.

-By the same reason, Lazy priority queue will treat different objects with identical hash values as the same object.

 ## Complexity

 A lazy binomial heap has these times: